-to temperatures hotter than the air, while shaded or moist surfaces - often in more rural surroundings - remain close to air temperatures.
+In general, when parking is available, people use it.
+Research in California indicates that increased parking supply may result in reduced active transportation and public transit use.
+An oversupply of parking increases the walking distances between business and other destinations, and reduces land available for other uses.
+Furthermore, parking lots increase heat island effect.
+This effect occurs when on hot, sunny days the sun heats dry, exposed surfaces, such as roofs and pavement, to temperatures hotter than the air, while shaded or moist surfaces - often in more rural surroundings - remain close to air temperatures.
 Heat island effect can compromise human health, contributing to respiratory difficulties, heat cramps and exhaustion, non-fatal heat stroke, and heat-related mortality.
-Heat island effect also increases air pollution and impacts water quality.
+Heat island effect can also increase air pollution and impacts to water quality.
 Well-designed car parking will reduce unnecessary automobile travel, particularly when walking, bicycling, and public transit are convenient alternatives.
 Pedestrian and bicycle access points should be well identified.
 Parking should be provided for people with disabilities to support their needs for access and physical activity.